-The mighty Castel Flavon (Haselburg, in German) looks down on the rooftops of Bolzano.
+The mighty Castel Flavon looks down from a rock spur on the rooftops of Bolzano.

-The first castle that was built on this rock spur above Bolzano by the Lords of Haselberg dates back to the 12th century.
+The first castle built on the rock spur above Bolzano (Bozen) by the Lords of Haselberg dates back to the 12th century.
 Already in those days the fortress boasted a circular wall at its east and south flank, which could easily be assaulted.
 The great hall was located just above the porphry rocks.
-It is presumed that also a donjon already existed in these days.
+It is presumed that also a donjon already existed at that time.
 Only few documents testify the renovations in the 13th and 15th century.
-Between 1474 and 1541 the castle was repeatedly changend and enlarged.
+Between 1474 and 1541, Castel Flavon - "Haselburg" in German - was repeatedly changend and enlarged.
 Still today the renovations that were carried out under this rule is in great parts preserved.

-Today Castel Flavon hosts a restaurant as well as various rooms that are used for seminars, congresses and marriage celebrations, whereas the SkyBar with view on Bolzano is a place for parties.
-Worth noticing are also the frescoes in the interior, illustrating emperors and generals as well as scenes of the antique myth of Apollo.
+Nowadays Castel Flavon hosts a restaurant as well as various rooms that are used for seminars, congresses and marriage celebrations, whereas the SkyBar with view on Bolzano is a place for parties.
+Worth noticing are the frescoes in the interior, illustrating emperors and generals as well as scenes of the antique myth of Apollo.
 And how to reach Castel Flavon?
 A street leads from the city up to the castle, and from the parking space in the wood it's only a short walk to Castel Flavon.

 accessible only for guests of the house